Can Americans Claim EC261 Compensation?

 - 4 min read

-EU261 carries eligibility for Americans for one simple reason.
-The legislation, passed in the European Union in 2004, makes no exclusions on the basis of residence or nationality.
+EU Regulation 261/2004 (EC261) carries eligibility for Americans for one simple reason.
+The legislation, passed in the European Union in 2004, makes no exclusions on the basis of residence or nationality and covers passengers of all nationalities equally.
 Instead, the ruling covers certain flight itineraries that enter or leave the EU, or involve travel between two EU countries.

 Additionally, the United Kingdom, post Brexit, introduced their own iteration of the rule, dubbed UK261.
 Americans are also eligible for compensation under UK261.